You'll find registration instructions next to each individual workshop listing.

 Required: skills covered in Excel 1; see above for details.

 Learn how to work with text and numbers in Excel.
 Create tables to manipulate information for presentation and analysis.
-Learn to sort information, use basic formulas, and format for print.
+Learn to use basic formulas, create charts & graphs, and PivotTables.
+Topics include:

 Python 1: The Bare-Bones Basics